Illegal

 Restrictions

-On June 24, 2022, Alabama began enforcing its total abortion ban, which prohibits abortion at all stages of pregnancy1, following the U.S. Supreme Court’s decision to overturn Roe v.
+On June 24, 2022, Alabama began enforcing its trigger ban,4 which prohibits abortion at all stages of pregnancy5, following the U.S. Supreme Court’s decision to overturn Roe v.
 Wade in the case Dobbs v.
-Jackson Women’s Health Organization.2
+Jackson Women’s Health Organization.6

 Alabama has not repealed other laws relating to abortion.
-It retains gestational bans at twenty weeks post-fertilization and at viability.3 The state prohibits D&X procedures and D&E procedures.4 Alabama law still requires pregnant people to undergo a mandatory forty-eight-hour waiting period, biased counseling, and an ultrasound.5 Alabama prohibits public funding 6 and private insurance coverage of abortion.7 The state still requires that a parent, legal guardian,8 or judge9 consent to a minor’s abortion.
+It retains gestational bans at twenty weeks post-fertilization and at viability.7 Alabama also retrains its pre-Roe ban.8 The state prohibits D&X procedures and D&E procedures.9 Alabama law still requires pregnant people to undergo a mandatory forty-eight-hour waiting period, biased counseling, and an ultrasound.10 Alabama prohibits public funding 11 and private insurance coverage of abortion.12 The state still requires that a parent, legal guardian, or judge consent to a minor’s abortion.13

-Alabama retains targeted regulation of abortion providers (TRAP) laws relating to facilities,14 unenforceable admitting privileges,15 and reporting.16 Alabama still restricts the provision of abortion care to licensed physicians.17 restricts providers from using telemedicine for the provision of abortion care.18 Providers who violate Alabama’s abortion restrictions may face civil and criminal penalties.19
+Alabama retains targeted regulation of abortion providers (TRAP) laws relating to facilities,14 admitting privileges (although a federal court ruled that this provision was unconstitutional),15 and reporting.16 Alabama restricts the provision of abortion care to licensed physicians.17 Alabama does not include protections for clinic safety or access and restricts providers from using telemedicine for the provision of abortion care, including medication abortions.18 Providers who violate Alabama’s abortion restrictions may face civil and criminal penalties.19

 Conclusion